cashubtc/nuts/XX.md

   }
 ]
 ```

+_TODO?
+Optional: If Bob, along with his public key, advertizes that he supports pay-to-blinded-pubkey, we could determistically compute an ephemeral private key for blinding, and include the corresponding ephemeral public key in the proof, as per the P2BPK NUT_

 The corresponding blinding factor is `SHA256(channel_id || pubkey || amount || "blinding" || index)`,
 and so the deterministic output (BlindedMessage) is contructed by applying that